-According to onboarding expert Donna Weber, “Deploying a successful customer onboarding program results in higher revenue, more satisfied customers and employees, higher solution adoption, and an increased customer lifetime value.”
+According to onboarding expert Donna Weber, “Deploying a successful customer onboarding program results in higher revenue, more satisfied customers and employees, and an increased customer lifetime value.”

-Instead of customers dropping off because they don’t understand the product or its applications, CSMs provide personalized service to answer questions, meet customers’ needs, and ensure they get the most value possible from the product.
+Instead of customers dropping off because they don’t understand the value of the service or product, CSMs provide personalized service to answer questions, meet customers’ needs, and ensure they get the most value possible from the solution.
 If a customer has deeper questions or concerns about the product, CS teams connect them with the right people and ensure their voice is always heard.

 CS Teams Own the Voice of the Customer

 A primary purpose of a customer success team is to advocate for customer needs and bring their voices to the table.
 That happens by being with customers every step of the journey and making sure their needs are heard and met.